Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Introduction

-The early signatures of CEP were proposed and discussed in Refs.~\cite{Son,Misha3,Kraja2,Jeon,Ejik}.~The multi-step beam energy scan (BES) program was launched at the Relativistic Heavy Ion Collider (RHIC),Brookhaven National Laboratory (BNL) USA, in 2010 to investigate the QCD phase diagram and search the CEP~\cite{AdamAg,Odyniec:2019XZ}.~The first and second phase BES-I and BES-II got completed respectively in 2014 and 2021 \cite{Cliu}.~The baryon density susceptibility and factorial cumulants of the proton multiplicity fluctuations which are expected to constitute the signatures of the CEP,~are measured experimentally in BES-II \cite{APandav,MishaConf}.~The theoretical aspects of CEP physics are comprehensively reviewed in Refs.~\cite{Bzda,Ldu}.~The identification signatures of the CEP,~are the large ﬂuctuations in the event-by-event distributions of conserved quantities, such as the net charge,~baryon number, and strangeness \cite{MishaPRL,Krajamisha,bedang,Misha11}.~The higher order moments of event-by-event distributions of conserved quantities can be measured experimentally and thermodynamic susceptibilities can be connected to them.~Nonequilibrium dynamics of the non-Gaussian fluctuations near the CEP are of particular importance to track the signal~\cite{xin,Akam,vovchen,xan,Pradeep1,Parot,Pradeep2}.~The new approach based on the principle of maximum entropy has been developed to deal with the problem of the freeze-out of non-Gaussian fluctuations, in and out of equilibrium~\cite{Pradeep1,Pradeep2}.
+Early signatures of the CEP were proposed and discussed in Refs.~\cite{Son,Misha3,Kraja2,Jeon,Ejik}.
+To investigate the QCD phase diagram and search for the CEP, the multi-step Beam Energy Scan (BES) program was launched at RHIC (BNL, USA) in 2010~\cite{AdamAg,Odyniec:2019XZ}.
+The first two phases, BES-I and BES-II, concluded in 2014 and 2021, respectively~\cite{Cliu}.
+Expected CEP signatures, such as the baryon density susceptibility and factorial cumulants of proton multiplicity fluctuations, were experimentally measured in BES-II~\cite{APandav,MishaConf}.
+The theoretical aspects of CEP physics are comprehensively reviewed in Refs.~\cite{Bzda,Ldu}.
+Identifying the CEP relies on large event-by-event fluctuations of conserved quantities---such as net charge, baryon number, and strangeness~\cite{MishaPRL,Krajamisha,bedang,Misha11}---whose experimentally measurable higher-order moments link directly to thermodynamic susceptibilities.
+Tracking this signal requires a deep understanding of the nonequilibrium dynamics of non-Gaussian fluctuations near the CEP~\cite{xin,Akam,vovchen,xan,Pradeep1,Parot,Pradeep2}.
+Consequently, a new approach based on the maximum entropy principle has been developed to address the freeze-out of these non-Gaussian fluctuations both in and out of equilibrium~\cite{Pradeep1,Pradeep2}.